-The third question, if we've set expectations, we're monitoring performance, and they're not meeting our expectations, we should ask, do they know how to achieve that expectation?
+If we've set expectations, we're monitoring performance, and the salesperson is not meeting our expectations, we should ask, do they know how to achieve that expectation?

 In other words, have they had the training and the coaching to be able to perform at the level you're expecting?
-And if the answer is no, you know what to do, we probably need more training, more coaching, more reinforcement, until they can demonstrate the behaviors you are looking for.
+And if the answer is no, you know what to do, we probably need more training, more coaching, and more reinforcement, until the salesperson can demonstrate the behaviors you are looking for.

 This is the case where maybe we've seen them do it before at a proficient level.
 But, for some reason, they're not making the effort.
 And maybe they have a motivation or an attitude issue that's getting in the way of their performance.

-The appropriate action here is to counsel that salesperson and really understand what's getting in the way, or what’s addressing, or impacting their attitude or motivation, and what can we do to address it.
+The appropriate action here is to counsel that salesperson and really understand what's getting in the way, or what's impacting their attitude or motivation.
+Then determine what can we do to address it.

-Moving along, we want to look at, does the salesperson receives the appropriate rewards and consequences in alignment with the expectations.
-And I'm not saying that throw out the comp plan or revamp the bonus plan every time.
-But we may want to look at, are we rewarding them through recognition, maybe some fun contests, or even just telling them they're doing a good job, are we paying what we want to see?
+Next, we want to consider if the salesperson is receiving the appropriate rewards and consequences in alignment with the expectations.
+And I'm not saying to throw out the comp plan or revamp the bonus plan every time.
+But we may want to look at, are we rewarding the salesperson through recognition, maybe some fun contests.
+Or, even just telling them they're doing a good job regularly to reward the actions we want to see?

-And are we providing consequences if they're not performing?
-And a consequence might just be seeing their call plans if they're not doing enough preparation or making sure we're meeting with them one on one, and having them walk through their plan for next week.
+And, are we providing consequences if they're not performing?
+A consequence might be seeing their call plans.
+If they're not doing enough preparation, another consequence can be meeting with them one-on-one and having them walk through their plan for next week.

-If we don't feel like we're getting the activity levels we're looking for, the next question is really to look at, are there obstacles that are blocking their performance?
+If we don't feel like we're getting the activity levels we're looking for, the next step is to determine if there are obstacles that are blocking their performance.

-So, this may be the case where they know how to do it, and they've been trained, and they're making an effort, but something's really getting in the way.
-And as a manager, what can we do to remove those roadblocks?
-So, that may be resource issues.
-Maybe they're not getting the product or support they need.
-Maybe there's really is somebody getting in the way of their performance that we can help address.
-We should question that as well.
+So, this may be the case where they know how to do it, and they've been trained, and are making an effort, but something's getting in the way.
+As their sales manager, we need to determine and remove those roadblocks.
+This might be resource issues or maybe they're not getting the product or support they need.
+Is there somebody or something that's really getting in the way of their performance and how can we help address it?

-If we've gone through that, we've used the checklist, and we've done everything within our power as a manager to enable this person to be successful, it might be time to consider reassignment or termination of that individual, because we should feel confident we've done everything we can to empower that person to be successful.
+If you've used this checklist, and we've done everything within our power as a manager to enable this person to be successful, it might be time to consider reassignment or termination of that individual.
+We should feel confident we've done everything we can to empower that person to be successful.

-By asking these questions and thinking about our own role as a manager in enabling that individual to be successful, we can feel pretty confident that we've tried everything we can, set them up for success, and then the rest is really up to them.
+By asking these questions and thinking about our own role as a manager and enabling that individual to be successful, we can feel pretty confident that we've tried everything we can.
+We can set them up for success, and then the rest is really up to them.

 About Ray Makela